 Time: 1.5 hrs return

-Take the Atkinson's Lookout Trail from reception area.
-Take the right hand fork along the trail at the sign.
-The trail meanders over granite slabs and gullies which have an abundance of wild flowers in season.
-After crossing a second service road, the trail swings to the east crossing grassy plains, the Undara access road and meets the Flat Rock-Circle View Track adjacent to the 100 Mile Swamp.
-To complete the Bush Walk, turn right and head south along the Flat Rock-Circle View Track to the Lodge.
+Take the Atkinson's Lookout Trail from the reception area.
+Take the right-hand fork along the trail at the sign.
+The trail meanders over granite slabs and gullies with abundant wildflowers in season.
+After crossing a second service road, the trail swings to the east, crossing grassy plains, the Undara access road and meets the Flat Rock-Circle View Track adjacent to the 100 Mile Swamp.
+To complete the Bush Walk, turn right and head south along the Flat Rock Circle View Track to the Lodge.

 Flat Rock - Circle View Track